jordanalexandermeyer/product/spec/pages/product_page/convert/features/information.md

 - Value: number and type of asset
   - Ex: 0.01 UNI

+#### Convertible token price

+- Description: The current price of the asset provided as collateral in terms of the borrowed asset
+- Value: numbers and types of asset
+  - Ex: 25.93 USDC

 #### Convertible token value

 - Description: Value of convertible tokens/bond.
 - Value: number in borrowed asset
   - Ex: 0.5 USDC

+#### Strike price

+- Description: Collateral token price at which the convertible token value equals the amount owed
+- Value: number in borrowed asset
+  - Ex: 45 USDC

 ## Example